Uvalde grieves, says goodbyes at visitations, funerals

 This week alone, funerals are planned for 11 children and teacher Irma Garcia.

-On Monday, some mourners at Amerie’s visitation wore lilac or lavender shades of purple — Amerie’s favorites — at the request of her father, Angel Garza.
+On Monday, some mourners at Amerie’s visitation wore lilac or lavender shades of purple — Amerie’s favorites — at the request of her step-father, Angel Garza.
 Many carried in flowers, including purple ones.

 The little girl who loved to draw had just received a cellphone for her 10th birthday.
 One of her friends told Angel Garza that Amerie tried to use the phone to call police during the assault on her fourth-grade classroom.